America Is Not Really a Free Market Economy

 The United States is the world's premier free market economy.
 Its gross domestic product is greater than any other country that has a free market.
 China has the world's largest economy, but it relies on a command economy.

-That allows the government to use central planning in areas that of vital importance to the nation's growth.
+That allows the government to use central planning in areas of vital importance to the nation's growth.
 That includes defense, telecommunications, and transportation.

-In 1935, the Social Security Act extended the definition of general welfare.
+In 1935, the Social Security Act extended the definition of the general welfare.
 It included unemployment compensation, retirement income, and aid for mothers with dependent children.
 It was part of FDR's New Deal to get America out of the Great Depression.

 Since then, Congress has extended the general welfare clause to many other areas.
 But the priorities remain defense and the well-being of seniors, women, and children.

 But the United States is a mixed economy and is better for it.
 A free market economy can't coordinate a national defense plan.
 It also leaves vulnerable members of society without a safety net.
-The Founding Fathers included that assurance to protect a child's opportunity to pursue happiness.
+The Founding Fathers included that assurance to protect each child's opportunity to pursue happiness.

 A mixed economy combines the best aspects of a free market economy with those of a command economy.

-When people think of a command economy, they usually call to mind Russia, China, Cuba, North Korea, or Iran.
+When people think of a command economy, they call to mind Russia, China, Cuba, North Korea, or Iran.
 But even these countries have adopted characteristics of a free market economy.
 They must compete against market pricing throughout the world.
 Only a free market gives them the flexibility to succeed in a globalized economy.
 They are becoming mixed economies, as well.

 The United States is losing its free market status because Congress is spending above its means.
 Federal revenue doesn't cover spending.
 Each year the deficit adds to the debt.
 The national debt is more than each the country's annual economic output.
-The debt-to-GDP ratio is more than 100 percent.
-That's beyond the World Bank's tipping point of 77 percent.
+The debt-to-GDP ratio is more than 100%.
+That's beyond the World Bank's tipping point of 77%.

-As the world recovers from the financial crisis, investors will leave the safe haven of U.S. Treasuries.
+As the world recovers from the financial crisis, investors may leave the safe haven of U.S. Treasuries.
 At that point, interest rates will rise.
 That will slow economic growth and worsen the debt-to-GDP ratio.
 Congress' spending to promote the general welfare is overwhelming the free market economy.